theosmith0308/arch/README.md

 ## Additional information

-Please note that the scripts in folder /optional are not tested yet.
+Please note that the scripts in folder are optional.

 After the installation you will find additional scripts in your home folder to install